francescofiorella/computational_intelligence_2022_2023/README.md

 # Computational Intelligence 2022/2023

-This repository contains my lab solutions for the Computational Intelligence master course of Politecnico di Torino.
+This repo contains my lab solutions for the Computational Intelligence master's course of Politecnico di Torino.

 The laboratories topic are:
 1. Set Covering with breath first, depth first and A* algorithms.